Introduction

 Aarhus, along with Hedeby and Ribe, is one of the oldest cities of historic Denmark.
 As the exact age was not known, the Moesgård Museum launched a project in June 2009 that lasted until the following year, which aimed to explore the oldest layers of Aarhus center.
 Bispetorvet Square south of the cathedral was chosen, which had already been archaeologically examined down to a layer from the 13th century in 1921.

 Archaeological research has discovered, among other things, an interesting pit-house measuring 4 × 4 m, which had a depth of 0.7 m.
 The inner side of the walls was lined with vertically placed charred planks, which indicates the burnout of the building.
 The house was later used as a waste pit.
 A spur made of copper alloy, a braided ring made of copper alloy, a key made of copper alloy, a brooch or a similar object, a bit, beads, millstone, and an antler industry were found in the excavation of the earth coming from the waste pit.
 In May 2010, when sifting clay from the pit, two iron, heavily corroded fragments were discovered, which turned out to be formed by mail during the X-ray.
-The dating of the find points to the end of the 10th century.
+The construction of the house can be dated to the end of the 10th century and it seems to have been destroyed in the early 11th century.
 The objects are now in the Moesgård Museum under inventory numbers FHM 5124 X1463 and FHM 5124 X1430.

 Drawn reconstruction of the pit house from Aarhus.
 Damm 2005: 22.